Victorianuonuo/Airline_Tickets_Management/README.md

 # abstract #

-use jdbc and mysql to write a simple airline_tickets_management system in Java
+use jdbc ,java swing and mysql to write a simple airline_tickets_management system in Java

 ## special ##